bendamin/SciFiUI/README.md

 ![An image](images/influence.jpg)

-While the final project is vastly different, it was from this image that a started the design process.
+While the final project is vastly different, it was from this image that I started the design process.
 I incorporated the multiscreen layout and used a similar targetting system.

 # Instructions
 While the purpose of the assignment was to create a SciFi UI, due to the interactive elements of this UI, it plays as a space shooter.
 Using the arrow keys to control the user's targeting and weapons system, you can travel between galaxies and destroy enemy ships and planets.